2011 Minsk Metro bombing: Bombing

-The explosion happened at 17:55 during evening rush hour at Kastryčnickaja station inside the Minsk Metro.
+The explosion happened at 17:55 during evening rush hour at Kastryčnickaja station of the Minsk Metro.
 Like nearly every station in Minsk, Kastryčnickaja has an island platform, and during the explosion, trains were located on both tracks.
 According to the initial investigation, the bomb was located under a bench next to the inbound (Institut Kultury-bound) tracks.
 The bomb exploded next to the second car of an inbound train.
 At the moment of the explosion, there were approximately 300 people in the station and an outbound (Uruchye-bound) train passed through the area without stopping.
 According to witnesses, there was "a flash and a bang" as passengers exited a train which had arrived at the station.
 The bomb was reported to have been packed with nails and ball-bearings and could have been detonated by remote control.
 The explosion carved a hole 80 cm in diameter.
 It was so powerful that it shook trains at the adjacent stations Pl.
 Lenina and Pl.
 Pobedy.
 The blast was equivalent to five to seven kilograms of TNT.

 According to Interfax, the bomb was partially composed of fragments of metal.
 Most of the injuries from the blast were caused by shrapnel.
 It is believed that the explosive device was radio-controlled and that the bomb was of advanced technical quality.
 Interior Minister Anatoly Kuleshov said the perpetrators sought to "kill as many people as possible."

 Aftermath

-The wounded victims were admitted to five hospitals in Minsk.
-Among the injured, 22 were in a serious condition; one of them died in the hospital.
+The wounded were admitted to five hospitals in Minsk.
+Among the injured, 32 were in a serious condition; three of them died in the hospital.
 Another 30 suffered injuries of moderate severity.
+Eight foreign citizens were among those injured.

 A national day of mourning was declared for 13 April 2011.
 Black ribbons were attached to flags, and all entertainment events cancelled.

 Like all metros built during the Soviet period, the Minsk Metro contains many artistic elements such as stylised lighting and decorative ceilings.
 In his speech following the explosion, the president suggested that the design of Kastryčnickaja station may have worsened the injuries.
 "The metro should be decorated in a way so that nothing will fall onto people's heads," Lukashenko said.
 "Not only from the blast.
 People also received injuries from objects that fell from the ceiling."

-Following the attack, the Interior Ministry began installing metal detectors to all stations.
+Following the attack, the Interior Ministry began installing metal detectors at all stations.